Tulsa man pleads guilty in 2022 westside homicide

-A Tulsa man admitted Wednesday in federal court to fatally shooting another man at a westside apartment complex.
+A Tulsa man admitted in federal court on Wednesday to fatally shooting another man at a westside apartment complex.

 Dillon Charles Wilson, 26, admitted in a plea agreement with prosecutors to second-degree murder in Indian Country in connection with the fatal shooting of Jamitric Landrum on Jan.
 19, 2022, at the Sandy Park Apartments in the 6300 block of West 11th Place.

-Police found Landrum, 20, in the 5900 block of Charles Page Boulevard after receiving a call about 1:18 a.m. of a wrecked vehicle in the area, according to an affidavit submitted by an FBI agent in support of Wilson’s arrest.
+Police found Landrum, 20, in the 5900 block of Charles Page Boulevard after receiving a call about 1:20 a.m. about a wrecked vehicle in the area, according to an affidavit submitted by an FBI agent in support of Wilson’s arrest.

 People are also reading…

 On Monday, prosecutors filed a felony information charging Wilson with one count of second-degree murder.
-The initial indictment is typically dismissed at sentencing, provided the judge accepts the agreement.
+When a plea agreement to a lesser charge is made, the initial indictment is typically dismissed at sentencing, provided the judge accepts the agreement.

 Prior to the shooting, Landrum had been driving a white Ford Edge in the apartment complex.